 36. Tax cost recovery methods do not include:

 A. Amortization

 B. Capitalization

 C. Depletion

 D. Depreciation

 E. All of these are tax cost recovery methods

 Amortization, depletion, and depreciation are cost recovery methods as a result of asset capitalization.

-AACSB: Reflective Thinking
+AACSB: Reflective 7 hinking

-AICPA: BB Critical Thinking
+AICPA: BB Critical 1

-Accessibility: Keyboard Navigation
+Accessibility: Keyboard Nav Blooms: Rer

-Leai Blooms: Remembe rning Objective: 02-01 Explain the concept of basis and adjusted basis and describe the cost recovery methods used unde
+Learni ng Objective: 02-01 Explain the concept of basis and adjusted basis and describe the cost recovery methods used un

-the tax law to recover the cost of personal property, real property, intangible assets, and natural resources
+tax law to recover the cost of personal property; real property; intangible assets; and natural res

-Level of Difficulty: 1 Eas
+Level of Difficulty

-Topic: Cost recovery and basis for cost recover
+Topic: Cost recovery and basis for cost re covery

 37. Which of the following business assets is not depreciated?

 A. Automobile

 B. Building

 C. Patent

 D. Machinery

 E. All of these are depreciated

 Patents are amortized rather than depreciated.